jiapei100/sdk-starter-kit/README.md

-You can obtain your model sid from a Matterport url, ie https://showcase-next.matterport.com/showcase-beta?m=SxQL3iGyoDo
+You can obtain your model sid from a Matterport url, ie https://showcase-next.matterport.com/showcase-beta?m=SxQL3iGyoDo Note that a default model of the hackathon building has already been provided.

 #### 4. Run debug web server
 Depending on your system, you might not need to run npm as sudo.
 Note: Some Cygwin setups may create orphaned Node.exe processes when terminating webpack-dev-server.